Universal Aspects of High-Temperature Relaxation Dynamics in Random Spin Models: Kadanoff-Baym equation

-\emph{ Theoretical Analysis.--} We are interested in the relaxation dynamics of total magnetization.
-Our theoretical analysis is based on the path-integral approach on the Keldysh contour, as elaborated in \cite{kamenev2011field,stefanucci2013nonequilibrium}.
+We are interested in the relaxation dynamics of total magnetization.
+Our theoretical analysis is based on the path-integral approach on the Keldysh contour, as elaborated in \cite{kamenev2023field,stefanucci2013nonequilibrium}.
 To begin with, we observe that the random spin model can be written in terms of Abrikosov fermion operators $\hat{c}_{i,s}$ with spins $s=\uparrow,\downarrow$ in the single occupation subspace.
 Explicitly, we have $\hat{S}^\alpha_i=\sum_{ss'}\frac{1}{2}\hat{c}^\dagger_{i,s}(\sigma^\alpha)_{s s^\prime} \hat{c}_{i,s^\prime}$, where $\alpha=x,y,z$ and $\sigma^\alpha$ denote the corresponding Pauli matrices.
 Since the Hamiltonian \eqref{eq:random_spin} exhibits $\pi$ rotation symmetries along the $x$ axis, the total magnetization can only be along the $x$ axis.
 We thus introduce $m(t)\equiv\langle\hat S^x(t)\rangle$.
-After imposing the symmetry constraints \cite{supp}, the magnetization can be computed by real-time Green's functions of fermion operators:
+Since the total magnetization is always along the $x$ direction, the magnetization can be computed by real-time Green's functions of fermion operators: